SWE-IF: Aligning Code Evaluation with Human Preference: Experiments

 \subsection{Instruction Position Analysis}

 \textbf{Models exhibit position bias in instruction following.} We define \textit{instruction position} as the index of each constraint: for single-turn generation, the number in the list appended to the base prompt; for multi-turn editing, the round in which the constraint is introduced, starting at 1.
-On BigVibeBench, Figure~\ref{fig:position_analysis} shows a clear U-shape, the classic ``lost-in-the-middle'' pattern typically reported for long-context generation~\citep{lost_in_the_middle}, despite our prompts being only a few hundred tokens long.
+On Big-SWE-IF, Figure~\ref{fig:position_analysis} shows a clear U-shape, the classic ``lost-in-the-middle'' pattern typically reported for long-context generation~\citep{lost_in_the_middle}, despite our prompts being only a few hundred tokens long.
 Furthermore, single-turn generation shows a primacy bias, performing best on the first instruction, while multi-turn editing displays a clear recency bias, peaking on the final position.
-While the distinct U-shape does not generalize to the algorithmic tasks in LiveVibeBench, the underlying positional preferences remain consistent: single-turn generation favors the first instruction, while multi-turn editing consistently performs best on the last.
+While the distinct U-shape does not generalize to Live-SWE-IF, the underlying positional preferences remain consistent: single-turn generation favors the first instruction, while multi-turn editing consistently performs best on the last.